asari555/tcmb_evds_c/README.md

 There are sub-modules inside of the `evds_c` module.
 These are called `advanced_entities`, `common_entities` and `error_handling`.
 Related entities such as enums are located in the mentioned modules.
 However, these modules are not given in the header file.
 C users works with the header that contains all of the public enums and structures located in the mentioned modules.
 These entities should be use to supply appropriate arguments to the operational function parameters.

+## Prebuilt Libraries

+There are ready built libraries that are served in the workspace folder.
+Furthermore, the name of the folder contains the libraries is `prebuilt_libraries`.
+The header called `tcmb_evds_c.h` and the static and dynamic libraries for Windows, MacOs and Unix extensions are given in `prebuilt_libraries`.

 ## Pre-requests

 ### API Key